-6 The verb I have rendered 'to rest' is a compound form.
+- The verb I have rendered 'to rest' is a compound form.
 The noun root refers to a temporary shelter, like a tent or a hut.
 The verbal form means to make use of such a shelter.
 Here the preposition kata is prefixed to the verb, emphasizing, as I suppose, the temporariness.
 The Text says that the birds can use the shade, not the branches.
-But shade moves with the sun, and with the wind-how can you build a nest in something that keeps moving around (the Text actually says 'under its shade')?

-7 Going back to 4:1, He was already in the boat.
-I would say that the explanations recorded in 4:10-20 actually happened later.
+But shade moves with the sun, and with the wind-how can you build a nest in something that keeps moving around (the Text actually says 'under its shade')? - Going back to 4:1, He was already in the boat.
+I would say that the explanations recorded in 4:10-20 actually happened herbs mustard had the smallest seed.
+To object that tobacco and orchid seeds are smaller is beside the point.
+See "The smallest seed" in the Appendix.

-crowd behind (other little boats were also with Him).1 37 Well a strong cyclonic wind came up, such that the waves beat into the boat, so that it was already filling up.
-38 But He was on the poop deck, sleeping on the cushion;2 so they awakened Him and said to Him, "Teacher, don't you care that we are perishing?"3 39 Then, having been awakened, He rebuked the wind and said to the sea, "Shut up; be muzzled!"
-So the wind stopped and there was a complete calm.4 40 And He said to them: "Why are you so afraid?
-How is it that you have no faith?"5 41 They were terrified and started saying to one another, "Who can this be, that even the wind and the sea obey Him!?"6
+Him, leaving the crowd behind (other little boats were also with Him).
+37 Well a strong cyclonic wind came up, such that the waves beat into the boat, so that it was already filling up.
+38 But He was on the poop deck, sleeping on the cushion; so they awakened Him and said to Him, "Teacher, don't you care that we are perishing?"
+39 Then, having been awakened, He rebuked the wind and said to the sea, "Shut up; be muzzled!"
+So the wind stopped and there was a complete calm.
+40 And He said to them: "Why are you so afraid?
+How is it that you have no later.